 In addition to providing local partners with access to latest research evidence, expertise and professional development opportunities, partners who become members of Making Research Count will have access to a range of resources and opportunities through the national Making Research Count network.

-The network currently includes the Universities of: East Anglia, Kings College London, Bedfordshire, Brighton, Central Lancashire, Keele, Northumbria, Salford, York, Open University and the University of the West of England, Bristol.
+The network currently includes the Universities of: East Anglia, Kings College London, Bedfordshire, Brighton, Central Lancashire, Keele, Northumbria, Salford, York, Open University and the UWE Bristol.

 Who are our Making Research Count partners?